 This lesson provides an overview of the various standards.
-A discussion of current developments in standard setting, including the Sarbanes-Oxley Act of 2002, the Public Company Accounting Oversight Board's (PCAOB) role in standard setting, and recently issued AICPA standards is included as well.
+A discussion of current developments in standard setting for nonpublic entity engagements and recently issued AICPA standards is included as well.

 Determine the best answer for each question below.
 Then check your answers against the correct answers in the following section.